qaidjoharj53/Projects/README.md

 # Projects

-All the projects made for just upskilling and upgrading.
+This repo includes all the projects made by me for just upskilling and upgrading and building my concepts and skills.